tbadams45/tbadams45.github.io/_posts/2016-07-01-speech-in-proverbs.md

 > "He who answers before listening -- that is his folly and his shame."
 18:13

+I find this particularly easy to do.
+It's easy for me to think I know what someone is saying, or what they *really* mean, without actually taking the time to listen to them.
+While I might be correct a small fraction of the time, in the vast majority of cases I'm way off — and even where I am right, the fact that I interrupted and cut off the other person generally negates any insight I might have had into what they were saying.

 > "It is a trap for a man to dedicate something rashly and only later to consider his vows."
 20:25

 # Trustworthiness/Truthfullness.
-This one stands out to me because it's an indication of the behavior that God hates.
-In this, we see two of them directly relating to truthfulness, with a third referencing the destructive power of speech.
-We also see, again, a connection between speech and the heart, given that they are woven together though this passage.

-> "There are six things the Lord hates, seven that are detestable to him: haughty eyes, a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet taht are quick to rush into evil, a false witness who pours out lies and a man who stirs up dissension among brothers."
+> "There are six things the Lord hates, seven that are detestable to him: haughty eyes, a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a man who stirs up dissension among brothers."
 6:16-19

+Note the connection again between the speech and the heart in 6:16-19, and that two of these behaviors relate to lying.

 > "The wise in heart accept commands, but a chattering fool comes to ruin."
 10:8